Winter 2019 Online Courses

-This winter, the UMass History Department is offering three of our most popular online courses: world history, the history of social change in the 1960s, and the history of modern Latin America, along with our newest online class, the history of modern Boston.
+This winter, the UMass History Department is offering four of our most popular online courses: world history, the history of social change in the 1960s, the history of baseball, and the history of modern Boston.
 Our courses are taught by PhD holding faculty, and each class fulfills one or more UMass general education requirements, including Historical Studies (HS), United States Diversity (U), and Global Diversity (G).
 All classes are open to UMass students and the general public.
 Please join us!

 For questions about course content, contact the faculty member teaching the course.
 For general questions about the UMass History Department's online classes, contact email@example.com.
 For all other questions, including registration and records, contact Continuing and Professional Education.
 To register, see SPIRE.